 This room is intended for a fitness staff member to evaluate an individual's overall fitness.
-Place them adjacent to the Fitness Director's office.
+Place them adjacent to the Fitness Director's Program Manager's office.
 Provide the following:

 - Fitness assessment equipment.

 - Computer with network connections and printer.

 - Standard finish furniture.